Yam (route)

 The yam or jam (ям), also called the örtöö (өртөө), was a Mongol postal system or supply point route messenger system.
-It was extensively used and expanded by Ögedei Khan and also used by subsequent great khans and khans.
+It was extensively used and expanded by Ögedei Khan and also used by subsequent khans and great khans.

-Relay stations provided food, shelter and spare horses for Mongol army messengers. Ögedei Khan gave special attention to the yam because Mongol armies travelled quickly; their messengers had to be even faster, and they covered 200-300 km per day.
+Relay stations provided food, shelter and spare horses for Mongol army messengers. Ögedei Khan gave special attention to the yam because Mongol armies traveled quickly; their messengers had to be even faster, and they covered 200-300 km per day.
 The system was used to speed up the process of information and intelligence.

 The system was preserved in Russia after the disintegration of the Golden Horde in the 15th century.

 Etymology

 The name yam dates back to the Tuoba period; the word ghiamchin ("post station staff") in the Tuoba language is related to the Mongolian word jamuchin and they both have the same meaning.
 The postal system had already been used for a long time by nomadic and semi-nomadic peoples.
 In addition, the Song, Liao and Jin dynasties had already maintained a system of posts in northern China; therefore, it is believed that the Mongol yam originated from the systems found in the Eurasian Steppe and in northern China.